-- Behaved in a way that has harmed a child, or may have harmed a child; - Possibly committed a criminal offence against or related to a child; - Behaved towards a child or children in a way which indicates he or she would pose a risk of harm to children; or - Behaved or may have behaved in a way that indicated they may not be suitable to work with children.
+- Behaved in a way that has harmed a child or may have harmed a child. - Possibly committed a criminal offence against or related to a child. - Behaved towards a child or children in a way which indicates he or she would pose a risk of harm to children or - Behaved or may have behaved in a way that indicated they may not be suitable to work with children.

-This relates to members of staff, supply staff and volunteers who are currently working in any school regardless of whether the school is where the alleged abuse took place.
+This relates to members of staff, supply staff and volunteers who are currently working in any school or college regardless of whether the school or college is where the alleged abuse took place.
 Allegations against a teacher who is no longer teaching should be referred to the police.
+Historical allegations of abuse should also be referred to the police.

-What staff should do if they have concerns about another member of staff who may pose a risk of harm to children
+What staff should do if they have concerns about another member of staff who may pose a risk of harm to children allegations against a professional:

-- If staff have safeguarding concerns, or an allegation is made about another staff member (including supply staff and volunteers) posing a risk of harm to children, this should be referred to the Head Teacher. - Where the Head Teacher is the subject of the allegation, this should be referred to the Chair of Governors.
-The chair of governors should discuss the allegation immediately with the Local Authority Designated Officer(s) LADO.
+• If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff and volunteers) posing a risk of harm to children, this is to be referred to the principal.

+• Where principal is the subject of an allegation, the chair of governors should discuss the allegation immediately with the Local Authority Designated Officer(s) LADO.

-Staff may consider discussing any concerns with the school's designated safeguarding lead (DSL)and make any referral via them.
+Staff may consider discussing any concerns with the designated senior lead (DSL) for safeguarding and if appropriate make any referral via them.